Mary L. Easley

-Mary L. Easley is the Oklahoma Senator representing District 18, which includes Mayes, Tulsa and Wagoner counties, since she won a special election in 2004.
+Mary L. Easley served as the Oklahoma Senator representing District 18, which includes Mayes, Tulsa and Wagoner counties from her win in a special election in 2004 until 2010.
 She previously served in the Oklahoma House of Representatives from 1996 through 2004, representing District 78.

 Early life

-Mary Easley was born in Cassville, Missouri, where her parents were farmers.
+Mary L. Easley was born in Cassville, Missouri, where her parents were farmers.
 She grew up around the majority of her extended family and has fond memories of being raised in rural Missouri.
 After high school, Easley attended Southwest Baptist University.
 She met her husband, Truman, and moved to Wichita, Kansas, with him for his job at Boeing Aircraft.
 Easley completed her undergraduate degree at Friends University as well as began to work on her master's.
 For about a year, she worked on her degree while teaching.
 After that year Easley went to Wichita State.
 Her first teaching position was in Valley Center, Kansas.

 In 1967, the couple moved to Tulsa, Oklahoma.
 Easley began teaching in Owasso, Oklahoma and remained there for 24 more years.
 Easley taught English at Owasso High School.